metabase/metabase/docs/databases/users-roles-privileges.md

 GRANT analytics TO metabase;

 -- Add query privileges to the role (options 1-3):

--- Option 1: Let users with the analytics role query anything in the DATABASE.
+-- Option 1: Uncomment the line below to let users with the analytics role query anything in the DATABASE.
-GRANT pg_read_all_data ON DATABASE "your_database" TO analytics;
+-- GRANT pg_read_all_data ON DATABASE "your_database" TO analytics;

 -- Option 2: Uncomment the line below to let users with the analytics role query anything in a specific SCHEMA.
 -- GRANT USAGE ON SCHEMA "your_schema" TO analytics;